celesteg1/dividend-tracker/README.md

 ```r
 AAPL, TSLA, MSFT, AMZN, NVDA, GOOGL, META, JPM, V, AMD, PFE, DIS, T, KO, INTC, COST
 ```

+💡 Tip: If you have a paid tier version of the API then you'll have access to more tickers.

 ## 📁 Project Structure